 There can be no assurance that an active trading market for the Notes will develop, or, if one does develop, that it will be maintained.
 If an active trading market for the Notes does not develop or is not maintained, the market or trading price and liquidity of the Notes may be adversely affected.
 If the Notes are traded after their initial issuance, they may trade at a discount to their initial offering price, depending upon prevailing interest rates, the market for similar securities, general economic conditions and the financial condition of Akbank.
-Although application has been made for the Notes to be admitted to listing and to trading on the Regulated Market of the London Stock Exchange, there can be no assurance that such application will be accepted or that an active trading market will develop.
+Although application has been made for the Notes to be admitted to listing and to trading on the Main Securities Market of the Irish Stock Exchange, there can be no assurance that such application will be accepted or that an active trading market will develop.
 Accordingly, Akbank can give no assurance as to the development or liquidity of any trading market for the Notes.
+In addition, liquidity may be limited if the Issuer makes large allocations to a limited number of investors.